zeruhur/loner/en/wip/world_builders_guide.md

   - "A bounty of 500,000 credits has been placed on your head by the Black Sun Syndicate."
   - "A rogue AI is rewriting security protocols at the city’s central data hub."

-If remixing a table, determine whether your **new genre benefits more from keeping things vague or providing clear direction**.
+If remixing a table, determine if your **new genre benefits more from keeping things vague or providing clear direction**.

 ### **Final Thoughts: Building a Collection of Remixable Tables**